 Olsen, Hudson, and Thompson, who founded the National Program for Playground Safety, have identified the above four elements as essential indicators to guide school leaders in the operation of playgrounds that genuinely support learning.
 Trusted school leaders also identify the value of a similar approach to cafeterias, auditoriums, community gathering spaces, libraries, green spaces, athletic facilities, computer and robotics labs, science labs, space dedicated to innovation, etc.

-Protecting teachers and students from distractions born out of school plant issues is most effective when employed during initial school plant planning and site selection.
-One of the fundamental and most frequently seen problems during a school design and construction phase is lack of the right people at the design table.
-Even if they are, they do not necessarily know how to communicate effectively to each other.
+Protecting teachers and students from distractions born out of school plant issues is most effective during initial school plant planning and site selection.
+One of the fundamental and most frequently seen problems during a school design and construction phase is the lack of the right people at the design table.
+Even if they are, they do not necessarily know how to communicate effectively with each other.

 ©Toby A. Travis, Ed.D.
 All Rights Reserved.